Prescription Painkiller Detox Program

 - The presence of any underlying medical, psychiatric, or polysubstance abuse issues.

-The onset and severity of opioid withdrawal symptoms are influenced by the half-life of the drug, which represents how quickly the body eliminates the drug.
-A person addicted to short-acting opioid painkillers may experience withdrawal symptoms within several hours of their last dose, while someone who’s addicted to a longer-acting prescription opioid may not experience withdrawal symptoms until a couple days after the most recent dose 8.
-Symptoms may take a few days to a couple weeks to subside, depending on the specific opioid 8.
+.
+A person addicted to short-acting opioid painkillers may experience withdrawal symptoms within several hours of their last dose, while someone who’s addicted to a longer-acting prescription opioid may not experience withdrawal symptoms until a couple days after the most recent dose 8

 - Watery eyes.